Welcome to English 1A! Please read the syllabus carefully, as there will be a quiz on it.

 - Center your essay’s title and come up with a title that directs and focuses the essay rather than just restates the title or description of the assignment.

 - Don’t justify your text.
 Make sure the right side of the paper is uneven.
 (Use this syllabus as an example.)

-- All your writing for essay assignments should be formal, which means that in your writing you should not use slang and language that would be appropriate in casual conversation.
+- All your writing for essay assignments should be appropriate for a college writing course, which means that in your writing you should generally not use slang and language that would be appropriate in casual conversation.